webplatform/docs/tutorials/typography/fontface/index.md

 [[Image:fingerpaintfont2.png]]

-But that's a pretty broad application, especially for a whimsical font like Finger Paint.
+Okay, that's a pretty broad application, especially for a whimsical font like Finger Paint.
 It would make more sense to only apply the font to a specific set of tags, such as just those with a class of "fp".
 So this

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});